Equisingular lifting of semi-log canonical $F$-split $K$-trivial surfaces: Strong slc lifings with -curves in the conductor

 \begin{proposition} Let $(S,D)$ be as in \autoref{notation:4A1_case}.
 Assume that $S$ is irreducible.
 Then: \begin{enumerate} \item the Cartier index $m$ of $K_S+D$ is $2$ or $4$; \item if $m=2$ (resp. $m=4$) then the pair $(S,D)$ has at most two (resp. exactly one) $4A_1$-curves. \end{enumerate} The index one cover of $S$ induced by $K_S+D$ produces a finite crepant morphism

 such that: \begin{enumerate} \item $(T,E+\Gamma)$ is projective, log canonical and globally sharply $F$-split, with $K_T+E+\Gamma\sim 0$; \item there exists a $\mu_m$-action on the pair $(T,E+\Gamma)$ such that $q$ is the geometric $\mu_m$-quotient and $q(E+\Gamma)=D$; \item the irreducible components of $E$ are disjoint regular ordinary curves of genus $1$, and they are contained in the regular locus of $T$; \item $E$ is preserved by the $\mu_m$-action, and its image $q(E)$ is the set of $4A_1$-curves of $(S,D)$. \end{enumerate} Let $C$ be a $4A_1$-curve of $(S,D)$.
-Then: \begin{enumerate} \item if $E_1$ is an irreducible component of $E$ which dominates $C$, then the morphism $E_1\to C$ is the quotient by the restricted action of the subgroup $\mu_{2}\subseteq \mu_{m}$, and it ramifies over the four $A_1$-singularities of $S$ contained in $C$; \item in particular, the action of $\mu_2(k)$ on $E_1$ is not free; \item $\pi^*C$ has $m/2$ connected components that are permuted by the sub-group $\mu_{m/2}(k)$. \end{enumerate} \end{proposition} \begin{proof} Let us take $m>1$ minimal such that $m(K_S+D)\sim 0$.
-Write $m=2^nr$ with $(2,r)=1$.
-Since $K_S+D$ is $2$-Cartier but not Cartier along the $4A_1$-curves of $(S,D)$, we have $n\geq 1$.
+Then: \begin{enumerate} \item $\pi^*C$ has $m/2$ connected components that are permuted by $\mu_{m/2}(k)$; \item if $E_1$ is an irreducible component of $E$ which dominates $C$, then the morphism $E_1\to C$ is the quotient by the restricted action of the subgroup $\mu_{2}\subseteq \mu_{m}$, and it ramifies over the four $A_1$-singularities of $S$ contained in $C$; \item in particular, the action of $\mu_2$ on $E_1$ is not free. \end{enumerate} \end{proposition}